DarpitParikh/CAMPS/README.md

-# CAMPS — Centralized Assessment Management & Placement System (CAMPS)
+# CAMPS — Campus Academic Management and Planning System (CAMPS)

 Welcome to CAMPS — a Django-based application for managing exam seating, allocations, attendance, results, and notices.
 This README gives a quick, attractive overview to get you started.